Magento to Shopify Migration: The Most Detailed Guide

 In this article, we’ll cover everything you need to know about Magento to Shopify migration, including:

-• the benefits of migrating Magento to Shopify
+• The benefits of migrating Magento to Shopify

-• the steps involved in the process
+• The steps involved in the process

 Types of data to migrate from Magento to Shopify

-If you manually migrate the data from Magento to Shopify, you can only export and import product data and customer data.
+If you manually migrate the data from Magento to Shopify, you can only export and import both product data and customer data.

 However, if you are preparing for Magento to Shopify migration, you can export data and import data as follows: